We provide expert advice, practical support and campaign for single parents

 You can place some restrictions on the hours you work and the type of job that you will accept:

-There are some situations in which Jobcentre Plus should accept that you are not available to take up work.
-During these periods you can continue to receive jobseeker’s allowance, even if you are not in a position to look for work.
+There are some situations when Jobcentre Plus should accept that you can't take up work.
+During these periods you can continue to receive jobseeker’s allowance, even if you can't look for work.
 These situations include:

 Talk to your Jobcentre Plus adviser and explain your situation.
 Under usual circumstances, you are expected to look for paid work.
-If you refuse to apply for, or take, a job and Jobcentre Plus do not agree with your reason they may stop your jobseeker’s allowance.
+If you refuse to apply for, or take a job and Jobcentre Plus don't agree with your reason they may stop your jobseeker’s allowance.
 This is called a sanction.

 Organisation: Jobcentre Plus

 You can claim jobseeker’s allowance if you work under 16 hours a week and your income is low enough.
-You must tell Jobcentre Plus about any money you earn, as this can affect the amount of benefit you get.
+You must tell Jobcentre Plus about any money you earn, as this affects the amount of benefit you get.

-If you are a full-time student, you cannot claim jobseeker’s allowance while you study.
+If you are a full-time student, you can't claim jobseeker’s allowance whilst studying.
 You may be able to claim jobseeker’s allowance during the summer holidays, if you are available for work.

-If you are a part-time student, you can claim jobseeker’s allowance if:
+If you are a part-time student, you can claim if:

 If you are on a course approved by Jobcentre Plus you should be treated as available for work and continue to receive jobseeker’s allowance.

-If you receive jobseeker’s allowance you may also be able to claim the following benefits: You may also be able to claim some of these benefits even if you do not get job seekers allowance.
+If you receive jobseeker’s allowance you might also claim the following benefits.
+You can claim some of these benefits even if you don't get jobseeker's allowance.